STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Methodology

-where $B$ is the batch size, $F$ is the feature dimension, and $ F_{inp}$ is the input feature dimension. $G$ represents the number of feature groups, as we can regard several features across channels as one group. $\mathrm{L2Norm}$ refers to L2 normalization to ensure each basis feature has the same influence on $\vec{y}$.
+where $B$ is the batch size, $F$ and $F_{\text{inp}}$ are the output and input feature dimensions, respectively, and $G$ represents the number of feature groups.
+Additionally, $c$ indicates the number of selected basis features, and $\mathrm{L2Norm}(\cdot)$ denotes L2 normalization.

 Then, We concatenate the $\{P_i\}$ to obtain $P \in \mathbb{R}^{B \times G \times c \times F}$: